Accused of Domestic Violence in Phoenix?

-An accusation of domestic violence can turn your world upside down for everyone in your family.
+The impact of domestic violence on your kids can be heartbreaking.
+It can turn the world upside down for everyone in your family.
 If you’re in a dispute or a divorce process with your spouse or co-parent, and you are accused of domestic violence, the impacts on your children can also be significant.
 Your immediate access to your family home will be affected, and your long-term custody and relationship with your children will be at risk.

 The Immediate Effects of a Domestic Violence Accusation